 This strategy used to be all the rage, but since around 2012, its appeal has waned.
 The main hurdle is the vast array of “patterns” that traders need to identify and commit to memory.
 Lately, people have been shying away from the effort to learn and remember these intricate patterns, opting for simpler trading strategies.
 As a result, this kind of “knowledge” has increasingly become the specialty of Forex “aficionados.”

 Last time, we dug into the Phoenix EA story, examining its inner workings and pinpointing why it fell short.
 Coming up?
-We’re going to get into the nitty-gritty of scalping.
+We’re going to get into the nitty-gritty of scalping and pipsing.

 DISCLAIMER!
 The contracts for difference (CFDs) we discuss come with high risks, and you could lose all the money you put in.
 Make sure you understand all the risks involved before you dive in.